nguyenlamvu88/dsci550_assignment_3_visualizations/README.md

 - usc-primary-logotype.svg: The logo of the University of Southern California (USC), used in the website.

 - witness_count_squares.html: HTML file showing the count of witnesses in square areas.

+- us_cave_karst.png: a map of caves and karst networkds in the U.S from https://databayou.com/caves/usa.html